Each of these falls into the 'strange but true' category - how many of these are you aware of from the borough's rich heritage and history?

 1. Halifax Zoo

-On the sight of Siddal Rugby Club there was once a zoo from 1909 to 1916.
+On the site of Siddal Rugby Club there was once a zoo from 1909 to 1916.
 But in 1913 residents and visitors were shocked when a bear escaped from the zoo and went on an hour and a half trip down to the canal where it was eventually captured.

 2. Wainhouse Tower